thma/PolysemyCleanArchitecture/README.md

 The test setup looks quite similar to the tests in the use case layer.

+We want our test to evaluate the KVS implementation independently of the domain logic and the use case layer.
-First, we define an example use case, featuring a data type `Memo` and a set of typical CRUD operations.
+Therefore, we first define an example use case, featuring a data type `Memo` and a set of typical CRUD operations.
 The CRUD operations are using the `KVS` smart constructors and thus exhibit the typical Polysemy effect signatures:

 ```haskell